alegione/alegione.github.io/_posts/2020/2020-04-19-InstallingPackageManagers.md

 `conda config --add channels bioconda`
 `conda config --add channels conda-forge`

-Now you can install tools by simply typing
-`conda install SOMETOOL`
+Now you can install tools by simply typing the below and entering 'y' when prompted `conda install SOMETOOL`

 Conda will assess the dependencies required and install the tools.
 But the best use of Conda is creating your environments.
 Lets say you're running a project that needs to trim some fastq reads, de novo assemble a genome, and then annotate it.